 It’s only right that we begin our journey in the city that created the pizza we all know and love, with its iconic red (tomato), white (mozzarella) and green (basil) topping.
 In 1889, Neapolitan chef Raffael Esposito dressed his pizza to match the flag of a newly independent Italy and thus the Neapolitan was born.

-The origins of the tricolour-topped round flatbread are so well protected that only tomatoes grown in the volcanic soil of Mount Vesuvius, and locally sourced buffalo mozzarella can be used to create a truly authentic Neapolitan pizza.
+The origins of the tricolour topped flatbread are so well protected that only locally sourced produce can be used.
+A truly authentic Neapolitan pizza will be scattered with tomatoes grown in the soil of Mount Vesuvius, and topped with local buffalo mozzarella.

 Arguably the home of Italy’s most ancient pizza recipes, the Ancient Romans used to feed it to the gods.
 Unlike in Naples, Roman pizza is all about the way it is served rather than what goes on top.
 For example, “pizza al taglio”, means “by the cut” and is baked in large sheet pans then sold by the slice.
 You pay for its weight and order as many different slices as you like.
 The round version of pizza romana has a super thin crust so it’s easier to cut.
 A popular topping for Roman pizza is to skip the tomatoes and serve it blanca (white) – sometimes with just a little salt, oil and rosemary.

 In Italy’s northern region of Liguria, pizza toppings get a lot more creative.
-It is not uncommon to find variations where the tomatoes are swapped for green pesto – a sauce native to Liguria – and the base itself made focaccia style which is light and fluffy.
+It’s not uncommon to find variations where the tomatoes are swapped for the native green pesto and the Liguria pizza base is made focaccia style which is light and fluffy.